Saltiola7/Webflow-Python-SDK-GPT/README.md

 If there are any issues, file issue here so I can update the GPT accordingly

 To access the most up to date documentation using python, use the code in [generate_documentation.py](https://github.com/Saltiola7/Webflow-Python-SDK-GPT/blob/main/generate_documentation.py) to generate a markdown file.

+I created this as there was no clear documentation to the SDK and I had to figure out how to print it out from the python library itself.